Bohdan2505/BatteryNotification/README.md

 # BatteryNotification
-Project for desktop (windows, macOS X, linux - using crossplatform library).
+Project for laptop (windows, macOS X, linux - using crossplatform library).
 Displaying notification about any battery charge

-Notebook / Laptop Battery Notification is a simple and practical program that allows you to increase the battery charge status.
+Laptop Battery Notification is a simple and practical program that allows you to increase the battery charge status.
 Freedom is available to you.
 The program is available for laptops / laptops with operating systems Linux, Microsoft Windows, macOS.
 Functions:
 - displaying the charge of the battery in the devices;